GLOBAL MARKETS-Shares flat as financials offset growth concerns

 By Ryan Vlastelica

-NEW YORK, Jan 16 World stock markets ended flat on Wednesday as strong financial results lifted banking shares, though weak data from Europe raised concerns about the global growth rate.
+NEW YORK, Jan 16 World stock markets were flat on Wednesday as strong financial results lifted banking shares, though weak data from Europe raised concerns about the global growth rate.

 Prices of safe-haven German bonds and U.S. Treasuries rose after the World Bank sharply cut its outlook for world growth this year to 2.4 percent from 3 percent, citing a slow recovery in developed nations.

-Goldman Sachs' shares were among the top gainers in the United States, jumping 4.1 percent to $141.09 after it reported fourth-quarter earnings that nearly tripled, while revenue surged on dealmaking.
+Goldman Sachs was one of the top gainers in the United States, jumping 4.2 percent to $141.34 after it reported fourth-quarter earnings that nearly tripled, while revenue surged on dealmaking.
+Peer financial services firm Morgan Stanley rose 1 percent at $20.63.

 "Both (Goldman and JPMorgan Chase) had terrific results, and so far it looks like banks are justifying the run-up they've had over the past few months," said Wayne Kaufman, chief market analyst at John Thomas Financial in New York.
 "But for the economy as a whole, we're only seeing slow improvement that is not nearly as fast as we'd like to see."